 Secured Debts in the Event that you Simply Surrender the Property

-Any secured debt is also dismissed you return anything securing the duty to the leaser.
-In the event that you simply do not want to keep the secured property, it will be very beneficial for you to let the leaser take it back.
-To do this, demonstrate on the Statement of Intentions form that you are willing surrender the property and make it accessible for the investor to get.
-You do not have to deliver the property to the loaner yet you should want to collaborate with the loaner’s repossession.
-A number of the time banks will not try and repossess very little items based on the fact that it’s not well worth the price for them to urge the thing.
+Any secured debt is also discharged you return anything securing the duty to the finance company / lender / bank.
+In the event that you do not want to keep and continue making payments the secured property, it will usually be to your benefit to let the creditor take it back.
+To do this, state on the Statement of Intentions form (which is a part of the bankruptcy petition) that you wish to surrender the property and make it available for the creditor to pickup.
+You do not have to deliver the property to the creditor.
+However, you should cooperate with the lender and make it easy for them to repossess the property.
+Sometimes a bank will not attempt to repossess secured property if it is not worth very much.
+This would usually be furniture and appliances.

 Certain Tax Debts

 Taxes (state and federal) on income are generally eligible to be discharged if: